DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/axes.md

 ## Custom Axis Types

 There is possibility to set custom types to the axes.
-Set the `Scale` plugin's `axisExtension` property to array, each element of it is the particular scale with options.
+Set the `Scale` plugin's `scaleExtension` property to array, each element of it is the particular scale with options.
 The following example illustrates the logarithmic scale using d3 plugins:

 .embedded-demo({ "path": "chart-basic/logarithm", "showThemeSelector": true })